zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "It is not what we get.
-But who we become, what we contribute... that gives meaning to our lives."
+> "Our virtues and our failings are inseparable, like force and matter.
+When they separate, man is no more. "
 >
-> — Tony Robbins
+> — Nikola Tesla
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch